 Know that you don’t have to go through recovery on your own.
 Developing a reliable support network is important to get through challenging times.
 Make sure the people in your support network respect your sobriety and have your best interest in mind.
 Find a friend or loved one you can confide in and ask them for help when your cravings get too intense.
 They will not only keep you accountable but they can give you the encouragement you need to resist your cravings.

 If your loved ones are not available or cannot fully support your needs, then join virtual or in-person support groups in your area to talk to people with similar experiences.
 Peers in your recovery community will understand your unique challenges, be able to share practical advice, and recognize your sobriety milestones and help you celebrate them.

 Managing cocaine cravings among other daily stressors can be difficult.
 If the cravings become unbearable and you fear you will resort back to using drugs again, enroll in a drug rehab program.
 Drug rehabilitation centers provide you with professional support to not only battle cocaine withdrawal symptoms, but to positively change your life.
 While in treatment, you will discover the root causes of your past substance use and learn how to incorporate healthy habits into your lifestyle.
 Addiction treatment will help you proactively recognize and address negative behaviors, handle triggers, practice strategies to avoid relapse, and develop constructive ways to deal with setbacks.

-And off course, abstain from all drugs and alcohol — not just cocaine.
+And of course, one more way to stop cocaine cravings is to abstain from all drugs and alcohol — not just cocaine.
 Using other substances will only make your cocaine cravings stronger.